sonmarcho/sonmarcho.github.io/5-passions.md

   I sometimes quickly sketch the model I'm drawing by using colored pencils, before working with pastels sticks.
 I once encountered the issue that depending on the pencils used, it is not always possible to cover their strokes with pastel.
-I now choose my pencils with a lot of care whenever I do so.
+I now use <i>pastel</i> pencils whenever I need to do such
+  sketches: as they are made from the same material (though more compact) than the sticks, they blend naturally.
   </p>

   <p>